hextriclosan/mubi2letterboxd/README.md

 ## Download

-You can [download](https://github.com/hextriclosan/mubi2letterboxd/releases/tag/v2.0.0) binaries for either Windows (version 10 or higher), or MacOS operation systems.
+You can [download](https://github.com/hextriclosan/mubi2letterboxd/releases/latest) the latest binaries for either Windows (version 10 or higher), or MacOS operation systems.

 ## Build from sources
 If you don't like to use binaries you can build the application by yourself.